Providing manufacturing companies with integrated and continuing support through the industrial park business

 Sumitomo Corporation’s industrial park business is on display at its grandest scale in Vietnam, where we have developed a new industrial park every ten years or so: Thang Long Industrial Park in 1997, Thang Long Industrial Park II in 2006, and Thang Long Industrial Park III in 2015.
 The number of Japanese manufacturers moving into Vietnam each year has accelerated over the past two decades, and these industrial parks have served as important foundations for their production activities.

-Earlier efforts by Sumitomo Corporation include the East Jakarta Industrial Park started in Indonesia in 1990 and the First Philippine Industrial Park launched in 1996, and we operate a more recently opened industrial park in Myanmar’s Thilawa Special Economic Zone (2014) as well as Mahindra Industrial Park in India (2015).
-In addition, we provide sales agent services to industrial parks developed and operated by other companies in Indonesia, the Philippines, Thailand and Cambodia.
+Earlier efforts by Sumitomo Corporation include the East Jakarta Industrial Park started in Indonesia in 1990, and the First Philippine Industrial Park launched in 1996.
+A more recently opened industrial park in Myanmar’s Thilawa Special Economic Zone (2014) is also operated by Sumitomo Corporation, as is ORIGINS by Mahindra World City, North Chennai in India (2015).
+In 2019, the company also finalized plans for developing an industrial park in Bangladesh.
+In addition, we provide sales agent services to industrial parks developed and operated by other companies in Indonesia, the Philippines, Thailand, Cambodia and Morocco.

 Sumitomo Corporation’s industrial park business is thus characterized by a diverse lineup of industrial parks in Asian countries having differing degrees of economic development and domestic legal structures, enabling companies to choose the most suitable industrial park in terms of production costs, manufacturing expenses, etc.